MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/dynamic-positive-days.md

 ![A line of days and numbers Description automatically generated](media/image1.png)

-## Example 2: Demand outside of the lead time
+## Example scenario 2: Demand outside of the lead time

 *Given:*